-Sometimes, if you are not losing weight while running and find yourself feeling frustrated, you do need to focus on the bigger picture.
+Sometimes, if you are not losing weight while running and feel frustrated, you need to focus on the bigger picture.
 In other words, if you look and feel better, should the number on the scale even matter?

-However, if you are gaining weight while running and you aren’t feeling better overall, you may be making some rookie mistakes.
+However, if you are gaining weight while running and not feeling better overall, you may be making some rookie mistakes.

 Post Workout Rungries

-A pitfall that many athletes fall into is that after a strenuous workout, they experience called the rungries.
-You guessed, it is post-run hunger that can cause a runner to seriously overeat.
+Many athletes fall into a pitfall because after a strenuous workout, they experience called the rungries.
+You guessed it is post-run hunger that can cause a runner to overeat seriously.
 It is very common for a runner to eat way more calories than he or she has burned in the workout they just completed.

-If you are working on weight loss or control, think about your post-run fuel before you hit the road to run.
+If you are working on weight loss or control, think about your post-run fuel before hitting the road to run.
 If you have a refueling plan ready and planned out, you are less likely to make big eating mistakes after your run.